-CERTIFICATE OF COMPI LETION & COMPLIANC E
+CERTIFICATE OF COMP LETION & COMPLIANCE

 Name of project :

 Address of prem ises on which land alteration was accom- plished:

-Inspection Date((s): Stormwate r Permit Number:
+Inspection Date(s):Stormwate

 Relative to plans s prepared by: on

-I hereby certify that: (Date)
+I hereby certify hat: (Date)

 1. I am familiar with drainage requirement Stormwater Management Ordinance of

-2. I (or a person under my direct supervis examined the drainage permit and its c consistent with as-built conditions perf permit; and onditions, as-built plans, a nd final drainage calculations
+2. I (or a person under my direct supervisexamined the drainage permit and its consistent with as-built conditions perferent; and onditions, as-built plans, and final drainage calculations

-3. To the best of my knowledge, information, and belief, such land alteration has been performed and completed in conformity with all such drainage requirements, except
+3. To the best of my knowledge, information and completed in conformity with all s uch drainage requirements, e xcept

 Signature: Date:

 Typed or Printed l Name: Phone: ()

 (SEAL)

-Business Address:
+Business Addres is: - - -

 SURVEYOR ENGINEER (circle one)

 Indiana Registra tion No